aweXpect/aweXpect/Docs/pages/docs/expectations/collections.md

 ## Have
-Specifications that match the items on a given number of occurrences.
+Specifications that count the elements in a collection.

 ### All